 1. What it measures.
 The original Rice Purity Test measures life experiences — real things that happened to a real person.
 The AO3 purity test measures reading and writing experiences — things you engaged with in fiction.
 A low AO3 score does not mean you have done those things in life.

 3. Community-specific knowledge required.
 Many AO3 test questions only make sense if you are already in fandom — omegaverse, hanahaki, dead dove, kudos.
 For outsiders, the glossary above translates everything.
-For insiders, recognizing the terms is part of the experience.

 Frequently Asked Questions